GoldenStack/overscore/README.md

 ## CPU

 32-bit CPU with 8 bit minimum addressable size.
-This is extensively configurable and should not break any hardware to change.
+This is extensively configurable and modifying the values in-code should not break any "hardware".

 All address space/memory is in one rwx (read-write-execute) block, including registers and the instruction counter (address 0).
 This allows jumps to be implemented by adding to the instruction counter at address 0.

 ### Instruction Set